kineticsystem/vscode_ros2/README.md

 ## Development on Docker

 VSCode can be used to develop on Docker.
-You must install an extension called Microsoft Dev Containers which you can use to connect to running containers.
+You must install an extension called Microsoft Dev Containers, which you can use to connect to running containers.
 You can easily install your local VSCode extensions into the container.

 <img height="80px" src="img/dev_container_extension.svg">